LSD Drug Addiction Treatment

 Effects of LSD Use

 Sensations and feelings change much more dramatically than the physical signs in people under the influence of LSD.
 The user may feel several different emotions at once or swing rapidly from one emotion to another.
 If taken in large enough doses, the drug produces delusions and visual hallucinations.
 The user’s sense of time and self is altered.
 Experiences may seem to “cross over” different senses, giving the user the feeling of hearing colors and seeing sounds.
 These changes can be frightening and can cause panic.
 Some LSD users experience severe, terrifying thoughts and feelings of despair, fear of losing control, or fear of insanity and death while using LSD.

 LSD users can also experience flashbacks, or recurrences of certain aspects of the drug experience.
 Flashbacks occur suddenly, often without warning, and may do so within a few days or more than a year after LSD use.
 In some individuals, the flashbacks can persist and cause significant distress or impairment in social or occupational functioning, a condition known as hallucinogen-induced persisting perceptual disorder (HPPD).

 With LSD Drug Addiction

-Do you or a loved one need substance abuse treatment?
+Do you or a loved one need LSD addiction treatment?
 Teen Challenge Florida helps women with LSD addiction.
-Give us a call at (866) 563-0497 to learn more about our effective substance abuse treatment program, and how to begin the admissions process today.
+Call us at (866) 563-0497 to learn more about our effective substance abuse treatment program and how to begin the admissions process today.
 We look forward to hearing from you!